lizoron/Torque-Blueprint-Marketplace/terraform-modules/eks-cluster/README.md

 2. Navigate to the eks-cluster downloaded folder on your terminal.
 3. Edit terraform.tfvars file and fill in all inputs in the blank form `<>`.
 4. Execute `terraform init` to download all modules.
+5. Execute `terraform plan` to view the expected installation.
-5. Execute `terraform apply` to start the cloud resources creation process.
+6. Execute `terraform apply` to start the cloud resources creation process.
-6. Terraform will ask you `Do you want to perform these actions?` type `yes`.
+7. Terraform will ask you `Do you want to perform these actions?` type `yes`.
-7. Installation will take around ~15 minutes.
+8. Installation will take around ~15 minutes.
 Continue to connect your cluster to Torque by navigating to the Administration menu --> Agents --> Install agent.

+## Deleting the cluster:

+1. Execute `terraform apply --destroy` to teardown the cluster and all sub components.